StreetTT/NotionPool-CS/README.md

 - Ensure that your Notion API token and database URLs are correctly configured in the `.env` file.
 - The script assumes a specific HTML structure from the University of Liverpool's website.
 If the structure changes, you may need to adjust the HTML parsing logic.
-- This script is currently tailored to work with my personal Notion setup and the specific structure of the University of Liverpool's module database.
-I plan to release a public template and version of this script that will be more generic and configurable, allowing others to adapt it to their own Notion setups.

 ## License